-Contractors must have specific licenses to deal with removing and disposing of asbestos and the necessary equipment to do it safely.
+Contractors must have specific licenses to deal with removing and disposing of asbestos and the necessary equipment to do it safely as required by OSHA.

-Even if your state allows homeowners to remove asbestos siding and dispose it it themselves, it’s very important to take the necessary precautions, as the improper disposal of asbestos siding can be very dangerous.
+Even if your state allows homeowners to remove and replace asbestos siding and dispose it it themselves, it’s very important to take the necessary precautions.

 All material should be double-bagged and labeled as containing hazardous material.
 Don’t overfill bags as siding is very heavy and edges can rip and tear bags easily.

 No matter how the siding is disposed of, always be sure to weigh the health and safety risks.